numpy/numpy/doc/source/reference/c-api.config.rst

 .. sectionauthor:: Travis E. Oliphant

-When NumPy is built, information about system configuration is recorded, and is made available for extension modules using Numpy's C API.
+When NumPy is built, information about system configuration is recorded, and is made available for extension modules using NumPy's C API.
 These are mostly defined in ``numpyconfig.h`` (included in ``ndarrayobject.h``).
 The public symbols are prefixed by ``NPY_*``.
-Numpy also offers some functions for querying information about the platform in use.
+NumPy also offers some functions for querying information about the platform in use.

-For private use, Numpy also constructs a ``config.h`` in the NumPy include directory, which is not exported by Numpy (that is a python extension which use the numpy C API will not see those symbols), to avoid namespace pollution.
+For private use, NumPy also constructs a ``config.h`` in the NumPy include directory, which is not exported by NumPy (that is a python extension which use the numpy C API will not see those symbols), to avoid namespace pollution.